 Before I reveal the secret, let’s consider your typical customer’s inbox.
 The average person gets about 88 emails each day, many of which are marketing emails coming from companies she doesn’t even remember.
 Because nobody has time to read that many emails, she regularly plays the inbox version of kiss, kill, marry OR ignore, unsubscribe, read.
 This is the precarious world of email marketing — fail to add enough value and your customer might cut the cord and say goodbye forever.

-Traditional loyalty software hide from this challenge
+Traditional loyalty software hides from this challenge

 They don’t encourage anyone to continually use the program.
 There’s no activation.
 No engagement.
-The best case scenario for the retailer is that they end up with a rewards program that captures their already loyal hardcore.
+The best-case scenario for the retailer is that they end up with a rewards program that captures their already loyal hardcore.

-So how does Beans get 5 x usage vs tradition loyalty software?
+So how does Beans get 5x usage?

 Yes, but how?